Nobody's Got A Plan

 Uh, I don't think so.
 The Iranian Revolutionary Guard Corps (IRGC) have a tight lid on dissent.
 The Iranian military is in charge in Iran.

-I've been watching the IRGC operate for two months now and I haven't given them the serious treatment they've earned.
+I've been watching the IRGC operate for two months now and I haven't given them the serious treatment they deserve.
 The decapitation strikes.
 The new Supreme Leader mostly absent.
 The Strait closed.
-I tracked all of it from the outside but what is the view from inside Tehran right now.
+I watched all of it from the outside but what is the view from inside Tehran right now?

 It's stranger than I assumed.